 Float Decorating, Burbank Rose Parade Float - Pasadena

-Through Saturday, you can be part of the magic by helping to decorate Burbank’s float for the Rose Parade.
+You can be part of the magic by helping to decorate Burbank’s float for the Rose Parade.

 Bandfest - Pasadena